Table of Contents

-It’s the question that launched a thousand sleepless nights: “How often should I post to social media?”
+It’s the question that launched a thousand sleepless nights: “How often should I post on social media?”

-We dug into the research and grilled our own social media team for insights to discover the ideal number of times a day (or week) to post for each platform.
+We dug into the research and grilled our social media team, and some outside experts, for insights to discover the ideal number of times a day (or week) to post for each platform.
 Here’s a quick summary of what we found, but read on for more in-depth details:

-On Facebook, post between 1 and 2 times a day.
+- Facebook: Post between 1 to 2 times per day.

 Key Instagram statistics to keep in mind when posting: